Available Today: Experience Kintsugi & Learn to Breathe New Life into Broken Pottery in Minami-Aoyama

 The instructor will help you with challenging tasks

-Active Meditation Through Focused Craftsmanship
+Active Meditation Through Focused Craftsmanship, Embracing the Spirit of Kintsugi

 Carefully apply putty to areas with fine grooves or chips using your fingers.
 Once the putty hardens, gently scrape off excess with water-resistant sandpaper.
 Repeating this process improves the appearance and texture of the piece.
 As you focus on the vessel and immerse in the work, you will enter a pleasant state of active meditation.